Download this article as a PDF file.

 Download this article.

 Kathy's Top 3 Predictions for 2025, which was all about The AI Explosion, was published on econVue on 1/16/2025.
-It turns out to be pretty timely given the news that arrived a week later about China's DeepSeek AI.
+It turned out to be pretty timely given the news that arrived a week later about China's DeepSeek AI.

 Kathy's predictions focus on: